 - The ability to measure success

-Now that you are armed with more knowledge on the first couple phases of retirement, I wanted to shift gears and touch on the last two phases (Phase 3: Navigating Longevity and Phase 4: Solo Journey).
+Now that you are armed with more knowledge on phases 1 and 2 of retirement, I wanted to shift gears and touch on the last two phases (Phase 3: Navigating Longevity and Phase 4: Solo Journey).

 Going back to the AgeLab at MIT…They have identified three questions that can predict future quality of life in these late stages.
 They include:

 - How will I get an ice cream cone?